tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD so that it no longer lives in just entrance and main_hall
 		- TBD: and no longer triggers when biscuits not in hand
 		- IDEA:  making eat_biscuits_warning universal and enabling success feedback loop for cmd_exe
+	- TBD: Do we really need to test for goblin in antechamber??? (will the goblin ever move)

 - TBD: additional problems to solve
 	- TBD: in mk_def_pkl(), sort out more elegant assignment process for self referenced obj
 		- EXAMPLE: re-assigning goblin to goblin_mach after goblin Creature instantiation
 		- ANALYSIS: basic problem pattern = obj => obj_mach => obj_cond / obj_result => obj
 		- IDEA: pass/link obj to obj_con/obj_result innately (not explicitly) as part of call/assignment?
+		- TBD: Establish clearer nomenclature for temp variables that will be fully assigned at end
+			- EXMP: 'royal_hedgehog-*temp*'

-- TBD: Cases where I want a modular machine to operate despite an error
+- TBD: Cases where I want a modular machine to run despite an error standard
 	- IDEA: e.g. 'go north' in antechamber triggers goblin
 	- IDEA: i.e. should it ever be possible to override an error?
 If so, then how?
 	- IDEA: the 'open portcullis' case is a special problem here - it will tell Burt it's locked...